isazafeer/note-taker-application/README.md

 * It's done if I click the bin button which is there by the side of every note, that note is deleted.

+In this week's challenge, I was tasked with creating a note-taker application.
+This was developed from starter code, as the challege was to develop the back-end of the application using Express.

+IMG

+IMG

+Below is a link to my deployed application on Render, as per the success criteria.

 https://note-taker-application-3.onrender.com